Ceramic science and engineering

 Learning Objectives

-- Explain and calculate the physical, mechanical and functional properties of ceramic materials
+- Explain and calculate the physical, mechanical and functional properties of ceramic materials and relate them to crystal structure and microstructure

 - Select a ceramic material for an industrial application